-from which it follows that $\E_n(\mathsf{invol})^2 = \omega(\E_n\mathsf{invol}).$ However, if $0 < \theta \leq 1,$ then $G$ has a radius of convergence of 1, but behaves too chaotically around the unit circle to be analytically continued beyond it.
+Here we see that $\E_n(\mathsf{invol})^2 = \omega(\E_n\mathsf{invol}).$ However, if $0 < \theta \leq 1,$ then $G$ has a radius of convergence of 1, but behaves too chaotically around the unit circle to be analytically continued beyond it.
 In this case, we appeal to the exp-log reorganization of (\ref{secondmoment}):

 From this, we can attain the following upper bound on $\left|\log G(z)\right|$ for when $0 < |z| < 1:$